rtsao/scope-styles-injectify/README.md

 # scope-styles-injectify

-Browserify transform to automatically scope-styles your style objects
+Browserify transform to automatically inject the scoped css from scope-styles into the page